IslasGECI/nerd/README.md

 ## References ✏️

 - Rojas-Mayoral, E. (2019) «Improving the efficiency of aerial rodent eradications by means of the numerical estimation of rodenticide density».
-Island invasives: scaling up to meet the challenge, IUCN. [doi: 10.5281/zenodo.10214344.](https://doi.org/10.5281/zenodo.10214344)
+Island invasives: scaling up to meet the challenge, IUCN.
+[DOI: 10.5281/zenodo.10214343](https://doi.org/10.5281/zenodo.10214343).

 ---
 ## Author